aredn/documentation/arednGettingStarted/node_admin.rst

 Ethernet Ports & Xlinks
 -----------------------

-If you have a supported multiport device, then the *Ethernet Ports and Xlinks* section will be displayed.
-This provides a way for you to configure the ports on your multiport device.
-For more information on the VLANs being used, refer to the *VLAN* description in the *Advanced Options* section of **Network** settings.
+If you have a multiport node or one which supports xlinks, then the *Ethernet Ports & Xlinks* section will be displayed.
+This provides a way for you to configure the ports on your node and/or the configuration of xlinks.
 Context-sensitive help is available by clicking the ``Help`` button.

 .. image:: _images/admin-ports-xlinks.png